matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 } instruction;
 ```

-Once found, it write the opcodes back to the child and resume execution.
+Once found, it writes the opcodes back to the child and resume execution.

 At the next crash, if will overwrite the previously written correct opcodes by a bunch of INT3 before looking for the next opcodes to execute, this is to prevent dumping the memory
 at the end of the execution and getting a fully decoded library.